How to Write a College Application Resume (+ Examples)

 Looking for a different kind of college resume?
 We've got you covered:

-Now, I’ll show you a fantastic college application resume.
+Now, I’ll show you one fantastic college application resume.
+You can find the other three at the bottom of this article.

 College Application Resume Example